 How many credits can I get for an Externship?

-For a Part Time Externship you can receive 3, 4, 5, or 6 credits, which include a 1 credit seminar.
-For a Full Time Externship, 11, 12, or 15 credits, which includes a 3 credit seminar (8 credits, including 2 for the seminar, if Summer semester).
-There is also a 2 credit option available for part-time students.
+For a Part Time Externship you can receive between 2-6 credits, which include a 1 credit seminar.
+For a Full Time Externship you may take betwen 11-15 credits, which includes a 3 credit seminar (8 credits, including 2 for the seminar, if Summer semester).

 How many Externships can I do?